chiefbiiko/bwt/spec.md

-  + if the public key is in fact of low order, the corresponding secret key memory must be zeroed - thereafter, implementations are free to either fallback to another key pair generation attempt, throw an error, or return a null value
+  + if the public key is in fact of low order, the corresponding secret key memory must be zeroed - thereafter, implementations are free to either fallback to another key pair generation attempt or return a null value

 + obtain the kid by generating 16 bytes from a CSPRNG